Member of parliament: India

-A Member of Parliament is a member of the either of the two houses of Indian Parliament, i.e., Lok Sabha and Rajya Sabha.
-As of now, Lok Sabha has 543 seats all of whom are directly elected by the citizens of India from each parliamentary constituency of states and union territories via first past the post election method.
-As of 2022, Rajya Sabha can have 245 members, in which 238 members are indirectly elected and out of 238, 229 members belongs to the state legislatures and 9 members belongs to Union territories of Delhi, Puducherry, Jammu and Lashmir and elected by using Single transferable vote method of proportional representation and rest 12 members are nominated by the President for their contributions to art, literature, science, and social services.
-Each state has allocated a fixed number of representatives in each chamber, in order of their respective population.
-As of 2022, the state of Uttar Pradesh has the greatest number of representatives in both houses.
+A member of Parliament is a member of either of the two houses of the Indian Parliament: Lok Sabha (lower house) and Rajya Sabha (upper house).
+Lok Sabha has 543 seats, all of whom are directly elected by the citizens of India from each parliamentary constituency of states and union territories via first-past-the-post voting.
+Rajya Sabha can have 245 members, of which 238 members are indirectly elected.
+Of these 238 members, 229 belong to the state legislatures and 9 belongs to the union territories of Delhi, Puducherry, and Jammu and Kashmir, and are elected by using the single transferable vote method of proportional representation.
+The remaining 12 members are nominated by the president for their contributions to art, literature, science, and social services.
+Each state has a fixed number of representatives allocated in each chamber, in order of their respective populations.
+The state of Uttar Pradesh has the greatest number of representatives in both houses.
 The person which secures the support of more than half the seats in the Lok Sabha forms the Government.
 To form the government, parties may form a coalition.
-The Lok Sabha is the lower house and the Rajya Sabha is the upper house of the bicameral Indian Parliament.

-The term of a member of the Rajya Sabha is 6 years, while the Lok Sabha members are elected for a term of 5 years unless the house is dissolved sooner.
-Rajya Sabha is a permanent house that is not subject to dissolution, and the (1/3)rd members retires every two years.
-Vacancies in both houses, whether because of death or resignation of a member has to be filled by using by-elections within six months of the vacancy - the newly elected member in which case serves only the rest of the pending term of the seat they are elected to.
-The number of seats in both houses is regulated by Constitution and parliamentary statutes.
+The term of a member of the Rajya Sabha is six years, while Lok Sabha members are elected for a term of five years, unless the house is dissolved sooner.
+Rajya Sabha is a permanent house that is not subject to dissolution, and one third of the members retire every two years.
+Vacancies in both houses, whether because of death or resignation of a member, must be filled by using a bypoll within six months of the vacancy; the newly elected member then only serves the remainder of the term of the seat to which they are elected.
+The number of seats in both houses is regulated by the Constitution and parliamentary statutes.